 - All high school and college transcripts must be translated into English, notarized and sent to The Cooper Union.

-- Students on visas (those who are non-citizens or who are not permanent residents) who are accepted to The Cooper Union will be required to file a Certificate of Finances with the Office of Admissions and Records prior to their first registration.
+- Students needing an I-20 (those who are non-citizens or who are not permanent residents) who are accepted to The Cooper Union will be required to submit a Certificate of Finances with the Office of Admissions and Records and International Student Advisement prior to being issued an I-20.
 The Certificate of Finances must certify that students meet the minimum financial support requirements for resident students.
-Click here for our student budget guide.
-International students are assessed a fee of $1,850 per year.
+Please contact the Office of Admissions at firstname.lastname@example.org to receive this form.

 - International students are assessed a fee of $2,010 per year.

 - In addition to the international student fee, please click here to review all costs of attendance.

 - Please e-mail: email@example.com